pwjazz/mwanzia/README.markdown

 ### Cyclic References

-With Mwanzia, use the standard Jackson annotations @JsonIgnore,
-@JsonManagedReference and @JsonBackReference to deal with pruning your object graph on return to the client.

-When using the JPA plugin, if you use @JsonManagedReference and
+With Mwanzia, use the annotation @JsonExclude to deal with pruning your object graph on return to the client.
+If using the JPA Plugin, you can use the
-@JsonBackReference for persistent entities, Mwanzia will do its best to reconstruct your object graph on the client.
+@JsonReference for more sophisticated handling of back-references (see JPA Plugin section below).

 ##### Java Code